-These patches are provided by your service provider in response to Tru64 UNIX or TCR problems that are specific to your own system's hardware and software configuration.
+These patches are provided by your service provider in response to Tru64 UNIX or TruCluster software problems that are specific to your own system's hardware and software configuration.
 CSP kits have the following features:

-- Generally use the dupatch utility for installing, viewing, removing, and managing patches - May contain patches for one or more software products.
-For example, a single tar file may contain patches for DIGITAL UNIX 4.0F, Tru64 UNIX 5.0, TCR1.5, and TCR1.6 - May require release patches but do not contain any release patches
+- Generally use the dupatch utility for installing, viewing, removing, and managing patches. - May contain patches for one or more software products.
+For example, a single tar file may contain patches for Tru64 UNIX Version 4.0F, Tru64 UNIX Version 5.0A, TruCluster Version 1.5, and TruCluster Version 1.6. - May require release patches but do not contain any release patches.